Toyah Battersby: Rape

-In April 2001, Toyah was the focus of one of Coronation Street's most controversial storylines.
+In April 2001, Toyah was the focus of one of Coronation Streets most controversial storylines.
 After enjoying a night out with her friend Sam Kingston (Scott Wright), Toyah is raped, beaten and left for dead in an alleyway by an unknown assailant as she walked home alone.
 The storyline began during a special 45-minute episode that was broadcast during the Easter weekend.
 Viewers saw Toyah being grabbed by her attacker, but not the actual act of rape.
 Instead Toyah is found by Jason Grimshaw (Ryan Thomas) just as he set out for an early morning run.
 Jason takes a "traumatised" Toyah back to her house, where she tells her mother what had happened.
 Toyah then has to repeat the story to the police and reveals that she does not know who raped her because she was semi-conscious during the attack.
 Toyah undergoes an examination and counselling at the local hospital.
 The scenes were shot at the St Mary's Hospital Sexual Assault Centre in Manchester, where the writers spent four months researching victims' experiences and working with the clinical director and the staff to get the scenario right.

 The storyline was criticised by some former Coronation Street cast members who believed the producers were using the subject of rape to gain higher ratings than rival soap opera EastEnders.
 Taylor defended the storyline and hoped that it would help other women who had been attacked to seek help.
 She stated "The main focus of the storyline is the psychological effect that the attack has on Toyah.
 There are many women out there who have been raped or sexually assaulted and we owe it to them to make sure that the story-line is handled sensitively and accurately.
 There is no denying that rape is a sensitive and controversial storyline.
 But I have put my heart and soul into it trying to portray it accurately and I only hope that women who have experienced it will think I have given it justice."
 A show spokesperson commented that the storyline would be "handled sensitively" and that it would not become "a whodunnit".
 Some of the male residents came under suspicion and were forced to give DNA samples.
 Peter Barlow (Chris Gascoyne) briefly became the prime suspect, but DNA soon eliminated him from enquires.